 Photo credit, Tamara Carter

 Snow – can provide adequate water to meet the needs of dry cows when it is clean, loose, and not frozen solid or crusted over; however, lactating cattle, newly weaned calves and thin cattle (body condition score less than 2.5 out of 5) require an additional water source.
 Using snow for a water source requires energy in the form of body heat to melt it into water, so snow alone is not sufficient for animals with higher energy requirements.
-New cattle may need several days to learn to eat snow.
+New cattle may need several days to learn to eat snow and it is essential to have a back-up plan in case of changes to the weather.
 The BCRC blog Is It Ok to Use Snow as the Only Water Source for Cattle? provides more information for producers relying on snow for water.

 Powering the System